6th December, 2023

 With Christmas on the horizon, now is the time to turn your sights to marketing.
 Our Marketing team share their top tips for marketing your book in the run-up to Christmas to help you during the festive season:

 ‘Tis the season to be selling – Jonathan White (Sales & Marketing Manager): Christmas is obviously one of the best times in the year to sell your book, but it is also one of the busiest in the bookshops and one when there will be most competition from all the other books fighting for space on the shelves.
 When approaching bookshops around Christmas, be aware of just how busy they might be getting.
 Do some research and if you do want to speak to someone in a bookshop about your book, choose a time when they are at their quietest.
 If you are looking to sell more copies of your book in the run-up to Christmas, you might find it more fruitful to spend your time approaching your readers directly, either through social media or any events you arrange.
 They can choose where they want to purchase your book whether online or from a bookshop as a customer order.
 Be as active as you can, but do not expect too much help from your local bookshop, they may well be just trying to survive the festive season.
 Instead concentrate on direct sale opportunities, such as craft fairs and local christmas markets and see if you can get stalls or promote your book directly to readers (or people looking for last-minute gift ideas).

-Festive freebies and snowy sales – Meera Vithlani (Marketing Controller): Everyone loves a freebie and surely there is no better time to offer your readers a little extra than the season of goodwill!
+Festive freebies and snowy sales – Meera Vithlani (Publicist): Everyone loves a freebie and surely there is no better time to offer your readers a little extra than the season of goodwill!
 The idea of winning a prize is a brilliant incentive to get people involved.
-That involvement can be anything from simply following you on Twitter to browsing your website for the hidden snowman to writing a paragraph about their favourite festive story.
+That involvement can be anything from simply following you on X (formerly known as Twitter) to browsing your website for the hidden snowman to writing a paragraph about their favourite festive story.
 You know your book best so get your thinking Santa hat on and come up with some creative challenges for your readers.
 If you can’t think of anything, consider running a simple giveaway on your social media pages or through your website – this is a great way to get people to follow you, share your posts or sign up for your newsletter.
 Make the prize even more irresistible with added extras like a ‘signed by the author’ copy or exclusive illustration.
-Don’t forget that people also love a discount, especially when they’ve spent their book budget buying Christmas presents!
+Don’t forget that people also love a discount, especially when they’ve spent their book budget buying Christmas presents.
 Whether it’s in the run-up to the actual day, a Boxing Day sale or a little discount to help readers beat the January blues, you might be able to tempt people in with a pound or two off the cover price.

-Sharing it up on snow-cial(!) media – Alex Thompson (Business Development Manager): Social media marketing is key to getting your book out to the public!
+Sharing it up on snow-cial(!) media – Alex Thompson (Business Development Manager): Social media marketing is key to getting your book out to the public.
 It’s a great way to shout about any book signings you have, and events and rave about any great reviews you have been getting.
 A lot of bloggers are very active on social media these days and this is how they will, more than likely, hear about your book.
 Make sure you get creative on social media over the festive period – there’s so much you can do.
-As you are getting all of your present prep reindeer-ready in the run-up to the big day, think about how you can use this on your pages.
+As you are getting all of your present prep ready in the run-up to the big day, think about how you can use this on your pages.
 If you’ve decorated your Christmas tree, why not set your book up and share a festive snap on your Instagram?
 If you love making graphics, sneak a little Santa or snowflake into your designs for an extra festive twist.
 If you’ve got a festive discount lined up for your ebook, let your followers know so that they can get their copy to read over the Christmas holidays.
-Don’t forget that the power of hashtags, especially on X (formerly known as Twitter), on Instagram, is key when it comes to social media.
-Keep an eye on the trending topics when you log in to your Twitter account – there will be lots in the Christmas season!
+Don’t forget that the power of hashtags, especially on X (formerly known as Twitter) and on Instagram, is key when it comes to social media.
+Keep an eye on the trending topics when you log in to your X account – there will be lots in the Christmas season!
 By tapping into these trends and hashtagging key terms, you make your post (and as a result your account) more discoverable to a wider group of people.

 Learn more how our dedicated marketing team can help you market your book HERE